-The Center for a Secure a Secure Free Society (SFS) is a global, next-generation, national security think tank pursuing a society of free, responsible, and vigilant individuals advancing peace and prosperity based on the shared values of limited government, free enterprise, and strong national security.
+The Center for a Secure Free Society (SFS) is a next-generation, national security think tank pursuing a society of free, responsible, and vigilant individuals advancing peace and prosperity based on the shared values of individual liberty, limited government, free enterprise, national sovereignty, and strong national security.

-To discover, develop, and support a global network of security scholars and practitioners advancing freedom and security worldwide.
+To discover, develop, and support a global network of security scholars and practitioners advancing freedom and security in the Western Hemisphere and worldwide.

-Recognizing that terrorism was on the rise, while counterterrorism efforts also left many wounds, Dr. Chafuen began to recruit and support experts in the field of security and defense.
-After the September 11th terrorist attacks, it became evident that in order to advance a free society, we cannot allow governments to have a monopoly over the research and analysis of security and defense issues worldwide – independent efforts are needed.
+Once Dr. Chafuen recognized that terrorism was on the rise and counterterrorism efforts left many holes, he began to recruit and support security and defense experts.
+The September 11th terrorist attacks further elucidated the problem, making evident that in order to advance a free society, we must connect the efforts of those promoting economic freedom to those working within the realm of security and defense.

 From 2004 to 2011, SFS was housed at the Atlas Economic Research Foundation.
 Initially as an idea to catalyze those working on economics to focus more on security, intelligence, and defense, and to connect national security scholars to the world of economic freedom.
 The model, at the time, was the Prague Security Studies Institute (PSSI) in the Czech Republic, which served as an inspiration for the SFS program.
 While acting as president and CEO of Atlas, Dr. Chafuen created the “Think Tanks for a Secure Free Society (SFS)” program.
 In 2008, Joseph Humire joined Atlas and started managing the SFS program, which by then focused largely on workshops and seminars in Lisbon, Prague, New York, Dallas, Buenos Aires, Bogotá, Santiago, and other major cities around the world and funding some independent research papers.